DemocracyDevelopers/colorado-rla/server/eclipse-project/src/test/workflows/README.md

 Before running demo1.http, run colorado-rla by following the [developer instructions](https://github.com/DemocracyDevelopers/colorado-rla/blob/main/docs/25_developer.md).
-Remember to load the test credentials from colorado-rla/test/corla-test-credentials.psql.
+Then load the test credentials from colorado-rla/test/corla-test-credentials.psql.

+Now you should be able to run demo1.http by clicking on the double-green-arrow in IntelliJ.

 The NSW 2021 Byron Mayoral contest has been spread across all 64 Colorado counties These are stored in src/test/resources/CSVs/split-Byron.